yufengwudcs/ScisTree2/README.md

 Current version: v2.2.0.0.
 Released: October 24, 2024.

-Software accompanyment for "ScisTree2: An Improved Method for Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single Cell Data", Haotian Zhang, Yiming Zhang, Teng Gao and Yufeng Wu, manuscript, 2024.
-The preprint of this paper is at: https://www.biorxiv.org/content/10.1101/2024.11.08.622704v1.
-This work is to be presented in the RECOMB 2025 conference.
+Software accompanyment for "Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single-Cell Data Using Efficient Local Search", Haotian Zhang, Yiming Zhang, Teng Gao and Yufeng Wu, manuscript, 2024.
+The preprint of this paper is at: https://www.biorxiv.org/content/10.1101/2024.11.08.622704v1 (under the title "ScisTree2: An Improved Method for Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single Cell Data").
+This work was presented in the RECOMB 2025 conference.
+The ScisTree2 paper is currently under review.

 This is an enhanced version of Scistree1 (Wu, Accurate and efficient cell lineage tree inference from noisy single cell data: the maximum likelihood perfect phylogeny approach, Bioinformatics, 2020).